Waiver Of The Two-Year Home Residency Requirement For Your J-1 Visa

 If you are in J-1 status, then you may be subject to the “home residency requirement.”
 If you have received either U.S. government, international organization or home country funding, then you are subject to this requirement.
 The funding must have come directly to you and not to your principal investigator (PI) if you are working on a government-funded grant.
 Also, if your country has informed the U.S. government that the skills that you are obtaining in the U.S. are needed in your country, then you are subject to this requirement.
 This is found on the Exchange Visitor Skills List.

-At the Law Offices of Adam Green, we can help you understand this process.
+At the Law Offices of Paul Herzog, we can help you understand this process.
 Our firm has been helping professionals and other exchange visitors with their visas for over 20 years.
 We will review a copy of all your DS-2019 forms as well as a copy of all your J visa stamps that you obtained at a U.S. consulate in order to determine if you even have the two-year home residency requirement.
 Remember, not everyone in J visa status has this problem.

 Obtaining A Waiver